leandromoreira/digital_video_introduction/README.md

 ## Frame types

 Now we can move on and try to eliminate the **redundancy in time** but before let's establish some basic terminology.
-Suppose we have a movie with 30fps, here we'll see its first 4 frames.
+Suppose we have a movie with 30fps, here its first 4 frames.

 ![ball 1](/i/smw_background_ball_1.png "ball 1") ![ball 2](/i/smw_background_ball_2.png "ball 2") ![ball 3](/i/smw_background_ball_3.png "ball 3")
 ![ball 4](/i/smw_background_ball_4.png "ball 4")

 We can see **lots of repetitions** within frames like **the blue background**, it doesn't change from frame 0 to frame 3.
-To tackle this problem we can **abstractly categorize** three types of frames.
+To tackle this problem we can **abstractly categorize** them as a three types of frames.

 ### I Frame (intra, keyframe)

-An I-frame (reference, keyframe, intra) is **self contained frame**, a.k.a. it doesn't rely in anything to be rendered, an I-frame looks similar to a static photo.
+An I-frame (reference, keyframe, intra) is a **self-contained frame**.
+It doesn't rely on anything to be rendered, an I-frame looks similar to a static photo.
 The first frame is usually an I-frame but we'll see I-frames inserted regularly among other types of frames.

 ![ball 1](/i/smw_background_ball_1.png "ball 1")